 - Tintswalo Atlantic: +27 21 541 0165 | firstname.lastname@example.org

-Cheyne’s in Hout Bay is probably the restaurant to visit if you’re looking to indulge in fine Asian cuisine.
+Cheyne’s in Hout Bay has long been known as the restaurant to visit if you’re looking to indulge in fine Asian cuisine.

-The menu is divided into SEA, LAND, EARTH, and HAPPY ENDINGS and features sharing plates you can order individually or as part of a dining experience.
+Their menu is divided into SEA, LAND, EARTH, and HAPPY ENDINGS and features sharing plates you can order individually or as part of a set menu experience.

-Cheyne’s is also the mastermind behind Lucky Bao, offering Asian street food, and Shio, which focuses on Japanese cuisine, and Ding Dong, a Japanese food and cocktail bar.
+Cheyne’s is also the mastermind behind Lucky Bao, offering Asian street food, Shio, which focuses on Japanese cuisine, and Ding Dong, a Japanese food and cocktail bar.

 You’ll find them here: 35 Main Road, Hout Bay

 Say hello & book here: +27 66 412 3289 | email@example.com

 The Codfather doesn’t need to impress with Instagram glitz and glamour.
 They’ve been on the scene long enough to have established themselves as one of Cape Town’s best seafood restaurants.

 With world-class sushi and a deli selection of only the freshest seafood, you’ll undoubtedly find anything your heart desires.